 The diverse fauna of Manas Wildlife Sanctuary include some potentially aggressive animals such as Tigers, Elephants, Indian one-horned Rhinoceros, Golden Cat, Fishing Cat, Wild Buffaloes, Leopards, Clouded Leopards, Civet Cat, Wild Dog, Indian Fox, Gaur and Himalayan Black Bear, as well as many varieties of deer.

-The diverse habitant of Manas National Park harboured specialized birds such as endangered Bengal Florican and the Great Hornbill.
+The diverse habitat of Manas National Park harboured specialized birds such as endangered Bengal Florican and the Great Hornbill.
 Some other bird species seen here are Greater Adjutant, Black-tailed Crake, Red-headed Trogo, Swamp Francolin, Wreathed and Rufous-necked Hornbill, Marsh and Jerdon's Babbler, Rufous-rumped and Bristled Grassbirds, Hodgson's Bush-chat, Rufous-ventec Laughingthrush, Finn's Weaver, Ibis bill etc.

 The park checklist has over 55 species of mammals, 380 species of birds, 50 of reptiles and 3 species of amphibians.
 Out of these wildlife 31 of them are threatened/ endanger.
 An astounding variety of insects, butterflies and birds found here, making it a rewarding location for ornithologists and entomologists alike.